rsnodgrass/hassio-addons/lutron-radiora-classic/README.md

 <pre>switches:
 </pre>

 Configure each Lutron RadioRA zone/switch using standard SmartThing integration with Home Assistant.
 Reminder that you must pair all light switches/dimmers into your RA-RS232 hardware adapter per Lutron's instructions.
+You must also have already [configured the SmartThings integration with Home Assistant](https://www.home-assistant.io/components/smartthings/).

 ## Security